 Here is the process of calibration using FoCal Pro (the software package we recommend):

-- You will need a PC or a laptop (preferably, due to potential proximity issues) for the fully automated calibration.
-PC/Mac requirements, along with supported cameras are highlighted here.
+- You will need a PC or a laptop (preferably, due to potential proximity issues).
 Connect your camera to your computer using the supplied USB cable, power it on and install camera drivers first (if necessary).
 Once drivers are installed and configured, install the FoCal software.
 Once everything is tested, turn the camera off and disconnect the cable (for now, until the setup is complete).

 - Make sure that the camera is recognized by the software.
 Test and make sure that everything is operational.